Zerro97/CourseScheduler-cs639-/README.md

 # Description
 This is course scheduler react application that was built during cs639 course.
+It leverages RESTful API calls and dataflow between react components

 ## Set Up
 #### `npm install`